jeremiah-c-leary/hdl-component-manager/docs/source/theory_of_operation/installing.rst

 .. image:: img/install_local.svg

 #.
+Check if component version exists in repo
+#.
 Check if local component directory is svn status clean
 #.
 Delete component directory in working copy
 #.
 SVN copy component version directory from local repo

 HCM will perform all these steps.

 ..
-NOTE:: Committing the install is left to the user.
+NOTE:: Committing the install is the responsibility of the user.

 Remote Install
 ~~~~~~~~~~~~~~